-- Chemotherapy, radiation therapy, and inhalation therapy - · Surgical treatment of morbid obesity - Orthopedic devices, such as braces; foot orthotics - Durable medical equipment, such as wheelchairs and hospital beds - Prosthetic devices, such as artificial limbs and lenses following cataract removal - Home health services of nurses and health aides, including intravenous fluids and medications, when prescribed by your Plan doctor, who will periodically review the program for continuing appropriateness and need - All necessary medical or surgical care in a hospital or extended care facility from Plan doctors and other Plan providers.
+- Dialysis (at no charge) - Chemotherapy, radiation therapy, and respiratory therapy - Cardiac rehabilitation following a heart transplant, bypass surgery or myocardial infarction. - Surgical treatment of morbid obesity - For members confined to their home within the service area, home health services of doctors, nurses and health aides, including intravenous fluids and medications, when prescribed by your Plan doctor and authorized by the Plan Home Health Committee, who will periodically review the program for continuing appropriateness and need. - All necessary medical or surgical care in a hospital or extended care facility from Plan doctors and other Plan providers, at no additional cost to you except where noted.